Choe Si-hyeong: Petitions and 1894 rebellion

-Life after the 1894 rebellion
+After the 1894 rebellion

 Following the rebel defeat, there was a strong effort by government forces to capture Donghak leaders.
 Haewol took refuge in the mountains of Gangweon and Chungcheong where he had hidden back in the 1880s.
 In early1896, he began to transfer leadership to a new generation.
 He held a series of meetings with his most trusted followers Son Byong-Hi, Gim Yeon-guk (Kim Yŏn-guk), and Son Cheon-min (Son Ch'ŏn-min) and gave them the religious names of Uiam, Kuam, and Songam, respectively.
 They were given the group title of Samam (the three “am”, referring to the last character of their religious names) and they were charged with administering Donghak under Haewols direction.
 This was to be a collective leadership acting with “one heart and mind”.
 Sources differ concerning succession plans.
 There was a schism after Haewol’s death.
 Son Byong-Hi’s branch claimed that he was to become the next leader.
 Another branch claimed that Kim Yon-guk would be the leader.
 The former is the dominant branch today.
 The main motivation for Song’s claim was that he and Haewol gave the exact same sermon at two different locations in the spring of 1897 proving that they had the same mind.

 In 1897, Haewol was frail, and he narrowly escaped capture in an ox cart traveling over snow covered mountains.
 In May 1898, he had a memorial service for Su-un with the Samam and other prominent disciples.
 After the meeting he told them to go home.
 He was arrested the following day.
 He was then taken to Seoul and executed on July 20, 1898.